 - Then, wipe down the area with warm water and mild soap to make sure all of the old caulk is gone.

-- Let the area dry, then load your tube of caulk into your caulk gun and snip the tip off of the caulk tube.
+- Let the area dry, then load your tube of caulk into your caulk gun.

 - Test the size of the bead and snip more off of the tube if you need a bigger bead.

-- Then, use your craft stick to smooth the caulk down and then let dry.
+- After that, use your craft stick to smooth the caulk down and then let dry.

 - Continue caulking all of the cracks between the window trim and the siding to eliminate drafts and eliminate an entrance for insects.